cmmorrow/build-magic/README.md

 > build-magic tar -czf myfiles.tar.gz file1.txt file2.txt
 ```

-For following commands execute the same command on the local system, on a remote system, in a Docker container, and in a virtual machine:
+The following commands execute the same command on the local system, on a remote system, in a Docker container, and in a virtual machine:

 ```bash
 > build-magic echo hello world